LinkedIn Open InMail: How to Reach 400 More Leads/Month for Free (2026 Guide)

 Step 3: Add a new campaign.

 Step 4: Choose ‘Open InMails’ as the campaign type.
 Contacts added to an Open InMail campaign must have an Open Profile and be 2nd or 3rd degree connections.
-For first-degree connections, try an existing network campaign
+For first-degree connections, try an existing contacts campaign.

 Step 5: Add a name for your campaign.
 Choose a title that clearly states its purpose and will be easy to search.
 For example ‘Open InMails campaign - Sales Leaders’.

 Step 6: Set how many messages to send per day.
-We recommend sending up to 50 per day, to reach 800 Open Profiles per month.
+We recommend sending about 15-25 per day, to reach 400 Open Profiles per month.

 Step 7: Add your message template.
 You’ll need to enter an InMail subject line and then the body text.
 In the body, make sure you address common industry pain points and how your product solves them.
 Include social proof and key results to strengthen your claim, and consider offering a valuable giveaway before your call to action, such as a whitepaper on industry insights.
 For more tips on structuring your messages to improve response and conversion rates, check out our guide to LinkedIn InMail best practices.